TexKiller/auto-jest-cucumber/README.md

 Feature: Rocket Launching

 Scenario: Launching a SpaceX rocket
-  Given I am Elon Musk attempting to launch a rocket into space When I launch the rocket
+  Given I am Elon Musk attempting to launch rocket "Falcon 9" into space When I launch the rocket
   Then the rocket should end up in space
   And the booster(s) should land back on the launch pad